JoshCheek/she_told_me_she_had_a_god_complex_i_told_her_i_was_an_atheist/Readme.md

     enter your master password: mahpass
     Your password for "google.com" has been saved to your clipboard

-Retrieve a password based on keywords
+Retrieve a password based on search words

     $ atheist mail
-    Ambiguous passwords, please add more filters (these will match against your search string)
+    Ambiguous passwords, please add more search words

     $ atheist mail google
     enter your master password: mahpass